 3. Provide Training for Remote Workers

-Working remotely can be a huge leap for many of your employees.
-They may not know what to expect, how to turn in work, or how to request meetings with managers.
+Working remotely can be a giant leap for many of your employees.
+They may not know what to expect, how to turn in work, or request managers’ meetings.
 Take time to develop a written guide, and let employees know where they can turn if they have questions.

 4. Ensure Your Technology Is Ready to Go